jodie9779/Python-Portfolio/Varsity Code/Challenge 4/README.md

 ## Brief Description
-This was the fourth challenge in Varsity Code 2021, which was set by LLoyds Banking Group.
+This was the fourth challenge in Varsity Code 2021, which was set by Lloyds Banking Group.
 It took me 30 minutes to complete this challenge, and I got a score of 100%.
 I was very proud of this score, as it is the first 100% I have gotten within Varsity Code 2021.
 I believe I took my previous mistakes into account to think of all edge cases.
 I hope to continue this high score within the future challenges.

 ## Challenge Description
 Natalie wants to save money for her first laptop.
 She puts money into her ABC Bank Account every day.